How Watermelons Became a Racist Trope

 The primary message of the watermelon stereotype was that black people were not ready for freedom.
 During the 1880 election season, Democrats accused the South Carolina state legislature, which had been majority-black during Reconstruction, of having wasted taxpayers’ money on watermelons for their own refreshment; this fiction even found its way into history textbooks.
 D. W. Griffith’s white-supremacist epic film The Birth of a Nation, released in 1915, included a watermelon feast in its depiction of emancipation, as corrupt northern whites encouraged the former slaves to stop working and enjoy some watermelon instead.
 In these racist fictions, blacks were no more deserving of freedom than were children.

 It may seem silly to attribute so much meaning to a fruit.
 And the truth is that there is nothing inherently racist about watermelons.
-But cultural symbols have the power to shape how we see our world and the people in it, such as when police officer Darren Wilson saw Michael Brown as a superhuman “demon.”
+But cultural symbols have the power to shape how we see our world and the people in it, such as when the police officer Darren Wilson saw Michael Brown as a superhuman “demon.”
 These symbols have roots in real historical struggles—specifically, in the case of the watermelon, white people’s fear of the emancipated black body.
-Whites used the stereotype to denigrate black people—to take something they were using to further their own freedom, and make it an object of ridicule.
+Whites used the stereotype to denigrate black people—to take something they were using to further their own freedom and make it an object of ridicule.
 It ultimately does not matter if someone means to offend when they tap into the racist watermelon stereotype, because the stereotype has a life of its own.